Ignored Obscured Restored

 Adams’ “When the Stars Go Blue” was on the list.
 And it is a fabulous choice!

-I think Adams’ recording is spectacular, but many of you may be more familiar with the version by the Irish family band, The Coors, that featured Bono as well.
+I think Adams’ recording is spectacular, but many of you may be more familiar with the version by the Irish family band, The Coors, that also featured Bono.
 That version is awesome as well.
 You can’t beat a great song!

 When the band I’m in, Rockridge Station, was formed over 10 years ago, “When the Stars Go Blue” was one of the first songs added to our repertoire.
 And there’s a good reason.
 You can’t beat a great song!